-Candidates for the John Maddox Prize must be nominated.
 The nominator should normally be an individual who is familiar with the work of the candidate but self-nomination will be considered in exceptional circumstances.
-This is a global prize: people from and in any country can be nominated.
+This is a global prize: people from any country and in any field can be nominated.

-The prize is open to nominations for any kind of public activity, including all forms of writing, speaking and public engagement, in any of the following areas:
+Individuals can be nominated for any kind of public activity in any of the following areas:

-- Addressing misleading information about scientific or medical issues.
+- Addressing misleading information about scientific issue (including social science and medicine).

 - Bringing sound evidence to bear in a public or policy debate.